What Is Total Shareholder Return?

 - TSR is a very useful tool for comparing the returns generated by the stock under consideration and stocks of other companies of similar industries.

-- It helps to determine the overall return that is generated by the stock on the investment done on it.
+- Total shareholder return charts help to determine the overall return generated by the stock on the investment done on it.
 It is a return that is very easy to understand and analyze.

 - It helps an investor to understand how well the stock is performing.

-- It is to be noted that TSR takes into account the return generated by the stock in the past.
+- It is to be noted that total shareholder return analysis considers the return generated by the stock in the past.
 But it does not consider the return that is expected to be achieved on the stock in the coming future.

 - It is based on the market price of a stock, which may be affected by many external factors, especially in the short term.

-- The concept of TSR does not account for the cost of capital and it is for this reason that it is not possible to compare the returns for different time periods.
+- The concept of cumulative total shareholder return does not account for the cost of capital, so it is impossible to compare the returns for different periods.

 This has been a guide to what is Total Shareholder Return.
-Here we discuss formula to calculate total shareholder return along with an example and importance.
+We explain it with formula, example, advantages and disadvantages.
 You may learn more about financing from the following articles –